AISKhalil/HiCNAtra/README.md

 ### <a name="directory_setup"></a>Directory Setup
-After downloading the **HiCNAtra** directory, `HiCNAtra` annotation files (reference genome sequence, mappability tracks, and GC tracks) should be downloaded and allocated to their corresponding sub-directories inside the **HiCNAtraTool** directory:
+After downloading the **HiCNAtra** directory, all the annotation files (reference genome sequence, mappability track, and GC track) should be downloaded and allocated to their corresponding sub-directories inside the **HiCNAtraTool** directory:
 - The annotations directory structure will look like this:

 ```